rule

 Text 36

-Pulastya begot in his wife Havirbhû, Âgastya, who in his next birth would be Dahrâgni [the one of the digestive fire], and Vis'ravâ, the great one of austerity.
+Pulastya begot in his wife Havirbhû, Âgastya, who in his next birth would be Dahrâgni ['of the digestive fire'], and Vis'ravâ, who was great in austerity.

 Text 37